Shruti8196/Web-Scrapping-Projects/Stack_Overflow_Pop_Tags/README.md

 ## Libraries Used

 1. Beautiful Soup - For getting data out of the webpage.
+2. Selenium - For Web Automation
-2. UrlLib - For URL Handling
+3. UrlLib - For URL Handling
-3. Pandas - For saving the data into file.
+4. Pandas - For saving the data into file.

 ## Tableau Story